 OLAP allows audit information to be stored for specific cubes.
 The storing of audit information is disabled by default.
 To enable it, the parameter “audit” has to be added to the configuration file palo.ini.
 It is a switch parameter and has no additional arguments.
 Additionally, audit storage has to be enabled for every database cube for which it should be kept.

-Note: at least W rights are required for the rights objects “dimension element” and “audit” to make changes to the audit settings.
+- At least W rights are required for the rights objects “dimension element” and “audit” to make changes to the audit settings.

 Open the Administration panel in Jedox Web and click on the Settings tab.
 Here you can select the cubes and the period for which the audit information should be stored: